anusaclubs/anusaclubs.github.io/docs/finance/index.md

     *   Learn the fundamentals of tracking income and expenses, managing petty cash, and creating yearly and event-specific budgets.
 Essential for maintaining a clear financial picture.

 *   **[Funding Applications](./funding-applications.md)**
-    *   Guidance on how to apply for funding from the Student Activities Office or other university sources.
-Includes tips for writing strong proposals and understanding eligibility criteria.
+    *   Guidance on how to apply for funding from ANUSA.
     *(This page will need to be created or adapted from your previous `funding-guide.md`)*

 *   **[Sponsorship Guide](./sponsorship-guide.md)**